 Location, location, location.
 Nestled in 24,000 acres of National Nature Reserve with mesmerising views.
 Watch the sun set over the lake.
 Explore.
 Dream.
 Discover.

 Lake Vyrnwy Hotel & Spa is blessed with a truly spectacular setting.
 Located on the hillsides of the Berwyn Mountain range, the hotel commands panoramic views of majestic mountains, forests and beautiful Lake Vyrnwy.
 There are 24,000 acres of National Nature Reserve waiting to be explored, including an RSPB sanctuary, a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation.
 Needless to say, the scenery and the walking is outstanding.

 The hotel Spa looks out across these inspiring landscapes – quite literally setting the scene for pure relaxation.
 Its thermal suite and luxurious ESPA treatments complete a magical spa experience.

-Eating and drinking at Lake Vyrnwy Hotel is a wonderful experience too, whether enjoying three courses in the award-winning Tower Restaurant – whilst watching the setting sun over the lake – or a delicious dish in the gastro-pub style Tavern Bistro.
+Eating and drinking at Lake Vyrnwy Hotel is a wonderful experience too, whether enjoying three courses in the award-winning Tower Restaurant – whilst watching the setting sun over the lake – or relaxing in The Tavern with a pint of locally brewed Ale.

 Contemporary style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, ironing station, tea and coffee making facilities, bathrobes, toiletries, hairdryer, and key card access.
 These large rooms have feature beds and big panoramic windows to make the most of the stunning views.
 Most rooms also have a private balcony that allows you to take in the romantic evening air.